 Learning doesn’t just make you smart, it also takes energy.
 That’s why it’s so important to have a mid-morning snack at school two or three hours after breakfast.
-It means kids get an energy boost, so as to keep their concentration going through the rest of their lessons.
+Healthy snacks for kids gives them an energy boost, so as to keep their concentration going through the rest of their lessons.
 Children who eat a good breakfast don’t need to top up quite as much as kids who “don’t do” breakfast, but everyone needs to refuel.

 Give breaktime snacks a boost

 As well as needing energy to learn, kids also need a healthy supply of vitamins and minerals.
 Their second breakfast, or mid-morning snack, should consist, as far as possible, of healthy foods such as yoghurt, fruit and crudités, wholegrain bread, etc. Any of these power snacks will boost your child’s energy levels and revitalise them to continue with their lessons.
 This mid-morning snack will also ensure that they don’t get too hungry before lunchtime.
 Remember: the older the child, the more time they spend at school and so the longer they have to wait until lunchtime.

 Does your child like to eat something sweet at school?
 Try to avoid giving them sweet things like biscuits, chocolate or sweets.
 As well as containing high levels of sugar and, in some cases, also fat, they hardly contain any of the essential nutrients that your child needs.
 It’s better to give them fresh fruit, dried fruit, fruit bars, or even a muesli bar or a slice of wholegrain bread and jam.